Supported by Canberra Outlet

 1. Add 3-5 pops of your accent colour

 Just 3-5 pops of colour across a room will set the tone and create interest in the space.
-For example, in your living room you may want to select a cushion from our round up above, a candle or decorative item on the coffee table in a styled arrangement, and either artwork with accents of coral or a throw rug.
+For example, in your living room you may want to select a cushion from our round up above, a candle or decorative item on the coffee table in a styled arrangement, and either artwork with accents of purple tones or a throw rug.

 Scattered across a room, our eye will naturally look for these pops of colour.